Our Staff

 John is a Co-Founder and Managing Partner of Stonelake Capital Partners.
 He directs the firm’s institutional investment and acquisition program.
 In 1997, John co-founded His Grace Foundation with his wife, Erin.

-He received his undergraduate degree in Marketing from the University of Wisconsin and his Masters of Business Administration from the McCombs School of Business at the University of Texas.
+He received an undergraduate degree in Marketing from the University of Wisconsin and a Master’s of Business Administration from the McCombs School of Business at The University of Texas at Austin.

-John currently serves as a Board Member of Brookwood in Georgetown and The Brookwood Community of Houston.
+John currently serves as a Board Member of Brookwood in Georgetown.